+Careers360: How IPR has emerged as a career option over a decade?
 Meenakshi Khurana: In India with increasing awareness about Intellectual Property including SME, MSME segment, there has been a substantial splurge in opportunities in Intellectual Property domain.

 In the current scenario, a company’s valuation is largely based on the value of Intellectual Property Rights (IPR) possessed by the company.
 There has been an exponential rise in the number of patent filings in our country over a decade.
 In addition to that, research institutes in the nation including IISc, KIIT, JNCASR, etc, have become pro-active in filing patent applications.
 It may be worthy here to mention that the highest patent filer in India is CSIR.

+Careers360: What specific areas can a candidate opt for, while choosing IPR as a career option?Meenakshi Khurana: A candidate interested in IPR can select one or more domain areas based on the background education he/she has.
 Candidates with non-technical background and possessing a degree in law can go for Trade Mark Litigation and/or Prosecution, whereas, candidates with technical backgrounds can opt in areas of Patent Prosecution, Licensing, and Litigation having designations such as Patent Analyst/Patent Agent/ Patent Engineer/Patent Specialist etc.

+Careers360: What key qualities one should possess for becoming an IPR professional?Meenakshi Khurana: Professionals having a technical background, for example, Bachelors or Masters in Sciences and Engineering degrees can be trained to work as Patent Analyst/ Patent Engineer, wherein they perform tasks such as conducting various types of patent searches and analytics.
 If a professional, in addition to a technical degree, is a registered as a Patent Agent as well, he/she performs tasks such as patent drafting, filing, prosecution and opposition at the Indian Patent office in addition to conducting patent searches.

 In addition, teh area of patents require a lot of reading and strong grasp of various technical fields and, therefore, adaptability to such new fields on a daily basis is a key to growth in the domain.